w3c/wot-binding-templates/registry-requirements.md

   - Cris: Testing the binding without a F2F event should be possible.
   - Jan: Should there be interop testing?
 How many Thing implementations from the submitter?
 How many Consumer implementations from the submitter?
 What kind of implementation from non-submitter?
   - Implementation Experience:
-    - Ege, Koster: In an event (not necessarily a W3C event), each operation of the binding executed automatically (testing the protocol driver), an example logic execution (not necessarily code) is provided together with information of the testing environment (devices, Consumer application).
+    - Ege, Koster: In an event (not necessarily a W3C event), each operation of the binding is executed automatically (testing the protocol driver), and an example logic execution (not necessarily code) is provided together with information of the testing environment (devices, Consumer application).
 This event CAN be VPN-based.
-It MUST contain two separate entities where 1 Thing and 1 Consumer in total are present, e.g. entity A providing the Thing and entity B providing the Consumer application.
+It MUST contain two separate entities where one Thing and one Consumer in total are present, e.g., entity A providing the Thing and entity B providing the Consumer application.
       - Ideally, we would collaborate in a Plugfest on the implementation and collect experience.